The oldest botanical garden in France

 06 Sep

-Meet at the Henri IV entrance 5 minutes before the event.
-Don't forget your hat and bottle of water!
+Meet at the Henri IV entrance 5 minutes early.
+Don't forget your hat and water bottle!

 12 Sep